- Sterling Scholar Instructions

 • Attend other business conventions

-• Be actively involved in either forensics or the drama department
+• Be actively involved in either forensics or the theatre department

 • For Forensics (debate), be prepared to give a brief (2-3 minutes) demonstration of a competitive forensics activity, appropriate to their specialty